Blood on the Clocktower Review

 You lied to me!

 Drunkeness and poisoning is the heart and soul of blood on the clocktower.
-Usually, there's 2 options: you're on the good team, or your lying.
+Usually, there's 2 options: you're on the good team, or you're lying.
 In blood on the clocktower, there is a third option.

 If you are drunk or poisoned, your ability does not work.
 If your ability tries to alter the game state, it will do nothing.
 If you protected someone, they may still die tonight.
 If you use your ability to try and shoot the demon, they won't die.
 But crucially, if your ability gathers information, you will still be given information, but it will be misleading and probably false.
 Maybe your ability told you that 1 of your neighbours is evil?
 You might just be drunk and they're both actually good.
 You've learnt that 1 of 2 players is the demon?
 You might just be poisoned.
 This adds so much to the game as you can't even trust yourself - leading what would sometimes be an easy puzzle to become something that's always got more possibilities than it might seem.
 Drunkeness and poisoning allow for character abilities to be strong without being overpowered as you can never quite trust anything, and simply the potential of this being the case makes the puzzle far more interesting.